Internationalization

 You may use these services to translate strings directly or to store you own application translations if you wish to do so.

-• The /i18n/language/ service contains a listing languages available for services.
+service contains a listing languages available for services. - The

 The translatable structure:

-• The id field is a based on the sha1 of domain, locale and original.
+field is a based on the sha1 ofdomain

-• The domain field is based on the service name, it is usually based on the first part of the URL.
+field is based on the service name, it is usually based on the first part of the URL. - The

-• The original field for original text to be translated.
+field for original text to be translated. - The

 If you want to store your own strings in the translatable endpoint you should choose a domain that does not clash with existing domains.